Pests

 Feeding on a schedule meant for faster-growing houseplants

-As a slow succulent, Haworthia has little use for frequent feeding, and pushing it beyond what it naturally needs softens the otherwise firm, water-storing leaf tissue at the rosette center — exactly the texture mealybugs settle into most easily.
+As a slow succulent, Haworthia has little use for frequent feeding, and pushing it beyond what it naturally needs softens the otherwise firm, water-storing leaf tissue at the rosette center, exactly the texture mealybugs settle into most easily compared with the tougher tissue of a leaner-fed plant.

 How to Fix It